 The heart fails to pump effectively, causing decreased perfusion forward of the failure and fluid back behind the failure.
-Heart failure can be left sided, right sided or both.
+Heart failure can be left-sided, right-sided, or both.
 When both sides are failing, it is called congestive heart failure (CHF).
 Heart failure is measured by ejection fraction.
 Normally functioning hearts have an ejection fraction of 55-75%.
 Anything less than 50% is concerning for heart failure.

 Any issue with the cardiovascular system could potentially cause CHF (or put the patient at a much higher risk for CHF), such as myocardial infarction, coronary artery disease, hypertension, cardiomyopathy, valve disorders, arrhythmias, etc. Also any other comorbidities such as diabetes, thyroid issues, HIV, etc. contribute to heart failure occurring.
-If the CHF is acute in nature, it may have been caused by a virus, infection, or blood clot.
+If the CHF is acute, it may have been caused by a virus, infection, or blood clot.

 maximized cardiac functionality as well as decreased stress on the cardiovascular system.